Master of Science in Health Informatics

 - A background check is required during the admission process; it may affect the student’s eligibility to enter the program.

-After an applicant has been admitted, a program may defer an applicant's admission for one year after which time the applicant must submit a new application.
+After an applicant has been admitted, a program may defer an applicant's admission for one year after which time the applicant must a new application.

 International Students